worldpeaceenginelabs/ELECTRON-GUN/README.md

 ## USE

 - npm install
-- add your peers in server.mjs
+- add your peers in server.js
 - npm exec electron-packager . (the dot means "in the actual folder", without further arguments electron-packager compiles for the actual OS you are using to compile)

 ## CHECK IF IT WORKS